Shutdown averted: Political winners and losers

 Rep. Matt Gaetz (R-Fla.)

-Gaetz has for weeks threatened to make a motion to oust McCarthy if he put a “clean” CR on the floor, and been the most vocal opponent of any kind of stopgap measure.
+Gaetz has for weeks threatened to make a motion to oust McCarthy if he put a “clean” continuing resolution on the floor, and he has been the most vocal opponent of any kind of stopgap measure.

 He also earned more enemies over the week, with his GOP colleagues calling him out by name after a GOP-only stopgap failed — and it is not clear what he gained.